nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # Running ANCOMBC2....
 # Run acombc2

-  # data - input data.
-TreeSummarizedExperiment or Phyloseq object
-  # assay_name - name of count table in the input data object.
-  # tax_level - taxonomy level for aggregation and analysis
-  # prv_cut - prevalence cut-off. proportion of samples in which taxon is present.
-  # lib_cut - a numerical threshold for filtering samples based on library sizes.
-  # p_adj_method - p-value adjustment method for multiple comparisons
-  # struc_zero - should group-wise rare taxa be detected
-  # neg_lb - whether to classify a taxon as a structural zero using its asymptotic lower bound, i.e.the best the algorithm can possibly achieve
-  # group - name of the group variable in metadata.
-Only important you'd like to perform global test  can be set to NULL.
-  # alpha - significance level
-  # n_cl - number of processes to run in parallel
-  # global - should a global test be performed to detect significant differences between at least 2 groups (ANOVA-like comparison)
-  # tol - iteration convergence tolerance for the E-M algorithm.
-  # max_iter - max iteration
-  # formula - fixed effects formula
-  # conserve - should a conservative variance estimator be used for the test statistic?
-  # it is recommended to set to TRUE if your sample size is small and the number of expected differentially abundant taxa is large.

 output <- ancombc2(data = tse, assay_name = "counts", tax_level = NULL,
                    fix_formula = groups_colname, rand_formula = NULL,
                    p_adj_method = "fdr", pseudo_sens = TRUE,